MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 Remote Help is available as download from Microsoft and must be installed on each device before that device can be used to participate in a Remote Help session.
 By default, Remote Help opts users into automatic updates and updates itself when an update is available.

-For users that opted out of automatic updates, when an update to Remote Help is required, users are prompted to install that version of Remote Help when the app opens.
+Users may have opted out of automatic updates, however, when an update to Remote Help is required, users are prompted to install that version of Remote Help when the app opens.
 You can use the same process to download and install Remote Help to install an updated version.
 There's no need to uninstall the previous version before installing the updated version.

 - Intune admins can download and deploy the app to enrolled devices.
 For more information about app deployments, see [Install apps on Windows devices](../apps/apps-windows-10-app-deploy.md#install-apps-on-windows-10-devices).
 - Individual users who have permissions to install apps on their devices can also download and install Remote Help.